computationalabstraction/Styp/README.md

   * `constructors`: An object where:
       * Keys are strings representing the names of the variant constructors (e.g., "Some", "None").
       * Values are arrays of strings, representing the field names for that specific variant.
 An empty array `[]` means the variant has no fields.
+  * `structural` (optional, default: `false`): A boolean flag passed down to its variant constructors, influencing their `instanceof` behavior and consequently the sum type's `instanceof` behavior.
+(See "Typing: Nominal vs. Structural" section.)

 **Returns:** An **object** that acts as a namespace for the sum type and its variant constructors.